w3f/Grants-Program/applications/Aisland-Docusign.md

 ### Overview

-Aisland Docusign allows to e-sign documents, exchange easily and store permanently on chain as legal proof.
+Aisland DocSig allows to e-sign documents, exchange easily and store permanently on chain as legal proof.
-POC/MVP is available at [https://docusign.aisland.io](https://docusign.aisland.io)
+POC/MVP is available at [https://docsig.aisland.io](https://docsig.aisland.io)
 Faucet for testing: [https://testnet.aisland.io:8443](https://testnet.aisland.io:8443)

-Aisland Docusign (in short ADC) solves the problem of exchanging signed agreements and storing them permanently with legal validity.
+Aisland DocSig (in short ADC) solves the problem of exchanging signed agreements and storing them permanently with legal validity.
 The user can authenticate using his/her own wallet, create a blank document and edit, or clone a public template or upload a document.
 ADC keeps a copy of the different drafts till the first signature is applied.
 A secret link is generated to request the signing to the counterpart.
 The workflow provide visibility on the different status of the documents: Draft, Waiting (for signing), Completed (all parties have signed), Rejected (one party rejected it).